Faculty Profile

 • Professor, Economics

-Edward C. Norton is a Professor in both the Department of Health Management and Policy and in the Department of Economics at the University of Michigan, and a member of the Institute for Healthcare Policy and Innovation.
-In addition to his affiliations with the University of Michigan, Prof. Norton is a Research Associate of the National Bureau of Economic Research in the Health Economics, Health Care, and Economics of Aging Programs.
+Edward C. Norton is the UnitedHealthcare Professor of Health Care Management in the Department of Health Management and Policy and a Professor in the Department of Economics at the University of Michigan.
+He is a member of the Institute for Healthcare Policy and Innovation and Director of Quantitative Analytics in the Center for Healthcare Outcomes and Policy.
+In addition to his affiliations with the University of Michigan, Prof. Norton is a Research Associate of the National Bureau of Economic Research in the Health Economics Program and in the Economics of Aging Program.

 His research interests in health economics include econometrics, long-term care and aging, and pay-for-performance.
-He was the Director of the Robert Wood Johnson Foundation Scholars in Health Policy Research at the University of Michigan.
+He was the Director of the Robert Wood Johnson Foundatioin Scholars in Health Policy Research at the University of Michigan.
 In 2003, before coming to Michigan, he taught at UNC at Chapel Hill and at Harvard Medical School.
 In 2018 he won the School of Public Health Excellence in Research Award at the University of Michigan.

 • PhD, MIT, 1990